TNick/TNick.github.io/_posts/2014-10-11-micromodules.markdown

 This post attempts to organize ideas related to code re-usability.
-It mostly targets pieces of code too small to form a library but flexibility is added to create static or shared libraries.
+It mostly targets pieces of code too small to form a library (but flexibility is added to create static or shared libraries).
 We will refer to such a unit as a `pile`.

 Each such `pile` consists of two repositories:

 - one that only contains the source code, copyright information, usage information, called `pile-source`
 - one that contains everything else like test code, tools used to generate the source, etc. called `pile-helpers`

 The word `pile` is to be replaced by the actual name.

-The tools to be used are cmake and git.
-The parameters that change the functionality are to be passed on using cmake, with the source being kept unchanged.
+The tools to be used are CMake and git.
+The parameters that change the functionality are to be passed on using CMake, with the source being kept unchanged.
 Any change to the source should be passed upstream to improve the overall quality and usability.